The Best 17 foods for people living with diabetes

 Avoid these foods if you have diabetes.

-If you’re trying to control your blood sugar levels and enhance your general health, reducing or eliminating these foods from your diet may help.
-However, it’s important to remember that everyone’s nutritional needs are different, and it’s always a good idea to consult with a healthcare provider or registered dietitian to create a personalized nutrition plan that works for you.
+If you’re controlling your blood sugar levels and enhancing your general health, reducing or eliminating these foods from your diet may help.
+However, it’s important to remember that everyone’s nutritional needs are different, and it’s always an idea to consult with a healthcare provider or registered dietitian to create a personalized nutrition plan that works for you.

 1- Soft drinks,

-fruit juice and other sugary beverages can produce an immediate rise in blood sugar because of their high sugar content.
-They are also high in calories, which can contribute to weight gain and make it more difficult to manage blood sugar.
+Fruit juice and other sugary beverages can produce an immediate rise in blood sugar because of their high sugar content.
+They are also high in calories, which can contribute to weight gain and complicate managing blood sugar.
 Instead of sugary drinks, try water, unsweetened tea, or flavoured water.

 2- Candy and sweets: